Campus Improvement Plan

 Title I:

-Strategy 7: Teachers, counselor, and administrators will participate in professional development throughout the school year (Dr. Mercuri Educational Consultants, lead4ward/ lead4ward learning series, Region 4 trainings, conferences, and webinars.
+Strategy 4: Teachers, counselor, and administrators will participate in professional development, conferences, and/or webinars throughout the school year.

 Strategy's Expected Result/Impact: Improvement in student performance across all subgroups.